 There is still a debate as to who is being depicted in the faces.
 It could be Avalokiteśvara, Mahayana Buddhism’s compassionate Bodhisattva (an enlightened being), or perhaps a combination of King Jayavarman VII and Buddha.

 Since 1995 the Japanese Government team for the Safeguarding of Angkor (the JSA) has been the main conservatory body and is actively working to preserve and restore the temple.

 Built earlier than Bayon, in the mid-11th century, Baphuon is a three-tiered temple mountain built as the state temple of Udayadityavarman II dedicated to the Hindu God Shiva.
-In the late 15th century it was converted to a Buddhist temple.
+In the late 15th century it was converted into a Buddhist temple.

 French archaeologists had dismantled the Baphuon to perform renovation when they were interrupted by the civil war in the 1960s; the records for piecing the temple back together were subsequently lost or destroyed.
 Today the reconstruction work is complete, so visitors can now walk up to the topmost tier.

-Phimeanakas was built at the end of the 10th century, during the reign of Rajendravarman, then rebuilt by Suryavarman II in the shape of a three tier pyramid as a Hindu temple.
+Phimeanakas was built at the end of the 10th century, during the reign of Rajendravarman, then rebuilt by Suryavarman II in the shape of a three-tier pyramid as a Hindu temple.

-Attached to the ruins of Phimeanakas is a platform known as The Terrace of the Elephants, famous for its elephant carvings, which was used by King Jayavarman VII to view his victorious armies returning to the ancient city.
+Attached to the ruins of Phimeanakas is a platform known as The Terrace of the Elephants, famous for its elephant carvings, which were used by King Jayavarman VII to view his victorious armies returning to the ancient city.